bbc-mc/sdweb-merge-board/README.md

       - i.e.) in second lane, you can specify model as `modelA(A2): __O1__`

-   - can not use future output as variable
+   - can not use future(not yet generated) output as variable

       - bad example) in second lane, `modelA(A2): __O3__`